wideopenspaces/madhattr/README.md

 e.g.,

     hattr_reader :animals, :cat, :bird, :dog, :snake

+Alternately, you can specify readers with defaults using `hattr_readers_with_defaults`:

+    hattr_readers_with_defaults :animals, cat: 'purty', 'dog: 'smelly', snake: 'slimy'

 You can also create writers using `hattr_writer` or both readers and writers using `hattr_accessor`.

 Enjoy!